-In his prophesying about near- and long-term events for Israel and its coming Messiah, Isaiah also makes a prophecy about all the people of the world at the time just before Christ’s return, a time period referred to as the “Day of the Lord”:
+In his prophetic writings about both the near- and long-term events for Israel and the coming of its Messiah, Jesus Christ, Isaiah also prophesies about the impact on the world at the time of Christ’s return, an era sometimes referred to as the “Day of the Lord”:

 17 The loftiness of man shall be bowed down,